JakeSteam/blog-personal/_drafts/2022-12-10-reviewing-every-jingle-jam-steam-game.md

 The Turing Test is very, very comparable to Portal.
 However, unlike games like Q.U.B.E it does not feel like a rip-off, but like a developer has learnt Valve's lessons around subtler storytelling and learning by doing.

 New mechanics are slowly introduced every few levels, and instead of a wall of text the only way to learn is to do.
 Each puzzle is standalone, and the sense of accomplishment when the final piece of the puzzle comes together is amazing.
 Just as importantly, the solution to each puzzle doesn't feel like a chore to actually implement, as the controls are slick.
+It also helps that the game is visually appealing, with non-puzzle rooms having lots of hidden extras, whilst puzzle rooms are clean and well laid out.

 This game really surprised me, with the first 10-15 minutes playing like a mystery / survival game, before transitioning into the puzzle room solving formula.
 Throughout these rooms, a very well written two-layer story is told.
 Without any spoilers, if you don't explore every corner whilst walking between levels, you're going to get a much, much simpler story.
 Read notes!

 I made it about halfway through the game before I made myself stop, I could easily have played it to completion all day!